Nick Senzel Player Props: Reds vs. Cubs

-Nick Senzel -- with a slugging percentage of .324 in his past 10 games, including no home runs) -- will be in action for the Cincinnati Reds against the Chicago Cubs, with Justin Steele on the mound, on May 26 at 2:20 PM ET.
+Nick Senzel -- with a slugging percentage of .300 in his past 10 games, including no homers) -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Jameson Taillon on the mound, on May 27 at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Cardinals.
+In his previous game he had a one-hit performance (1-for-5) against the Cubs.

 Nick Senzel Game Info & Props vs. the Cubs